MateiRadu/grayscale-converter/README.md

 ```

 ## Future developments
-Some features would be nice to implement and I will eventually implement:
+Some features would be nice to implement and I will eventually do:
 - Drag n drop
-- Mobile optimized layout
 - Elapset time display

 ## Requirements